effekt-lang/effekt-neovim/README.md

 client.server_capabilities.textDocumentSync.save.includeText=true
 ```

-A small example configuration that also contains some keybindings is in `init.vim`
+A small example configuration that also contains some keybindings is in [init.vim](./init.vim).

 With this setup the server should start when an Effekt file is opened.